 Coursera vs Udemy Quality of Courses, Instructor Quality & Experience

-In terms of course quality, Coursera courses are typically better than those on Udemy.
-This is because Coursera courses are accredited, and are typically longer and more comprehensive than those on Udemy.
 They are also offered by accredited universities and top companies (including Fortune 500 companies).
-However, this is not to say that all Coursera courses are of higher quality; there are some Coursera courses that are not as comprehensive or well-organized as those on Udemy.
+However, this is not to say that all Coursera courses are of higher quality.
+There are some Coursera courses that are not as comprehensive or well-organised as those on Udemy.

 Coursera vs Udemy Available Languages

-Udemy has over 71,000 instructors, with courses taught in seventy-five languages.
+Udemy has over 80,000 instructors, with courses taught in seventy-five languages.

 Coursera vs Udemy Accreditation & Certificates

-Coursera is accredited by a number of different organizations, including the American Council on Education, while Udemy is not.
+Coursera is accredited by a number of different organisations, including the American Council on Education, while Udemy is not.
 Coursera also offers the option to receive a verified Coursera certificate upon completion of a course, while Udemy does not.

 As a result, having Coursera courses on your resume or CV will often look better than having Udemy courses.